 One alternative to taking exercise financing is selling pre-IPO shares to a third party.
 This can either be as part of a company-organized tender, or by finding a buyer yourself.
 This is known as a secondary sale or as selling on secondary markets.
 (It's called like that because no new company shares are created.
 The buyer gets second-hand shares.)

-You can either sell just enough of your equity to cover your exercise costs, or sell all of it to take out cash prior to the IPO.
+You can either sell just enough of your equity to cover your exercise costs, or sell all of it to take out cash prior to the exit.

 The downside is that by selling, you let go of your ticket to the IPO.
 You receive the dollar amount you sell for and that's it.
-With exercise financing your equity stays yours, so you can take out cash before the IPO and then make additional money after a successful IPO.
+With exercise financing your equity stays yours, so you can take out cash before the IPO and potentially make additional money after a successful exit.
 In other words, you keep the potential upside.

 Of course, a lot depends on the specific price you're able to sell for versus the rates at which you can get exercise financing.
 If you're considering selling and would like to compare with exercise financing, just let us know in your request and we'll include both scenarios in our proposal.